 Oklahoma Blood Institute needs strong, inspiring, giving, and heroic blood donors to save the lives of local patients!

 “Whether it’s an emergency or a life-threatening illness, someone needs blood every two seconds,” said John Armitage, M.D., president and CEO of Oklahoma Blood Institute.
 “Blood is needed 365 days a year at our local hospitals.
-We encourage Oklahomans to be heroes for patients and donate as often as they can.”
+We encourage healthy adults, age sixteen and older*, to be heroes for patients and donate as often as they can.”

 Only ten percent of people in the United States who are eligible to give blood actually do.
+Blood donation takes just about an hour, and each donation can save the lives of up to three patients.
 Whole blood can be donated every 56 days.
 Platelet donations can be made as often as every 7 days, up to 24 times a year.
-Those with negative blood types are especially urged to give.

 *16-year-olds must weigh at least 125 pounds and provide signed parental permission; 17-year-olds must weigh at least 125 pounds; 18+ year olds must weigh at least 110 pounds.